penn-repl/apply/_pages/plclub+.md

 <img align="center" width="100%" src="/images/plclub+.png">

 ## PLClub+
 In addition to their research, REPL students will participate in PLClub+, an undergraduate-level supplement to the usual weekly PLClub seminar.
-PLClub+ consists of 4 activities:
+PLClub+ consists of 5 activities:
-- **Software Foundations Mini-Course.** Condensed version of [CIS 5000](https://www.seas.upenn.edu/~cis5000/current/index.html), covers essential prerequisites for programming languages research.
-Taught by a PLClub PhD student twice a week.
+- **Software Foundations Mini-Course.** One-week bootcamp based on [CIS 5000](https://www.seas.upenn.edu/~cis5000/current/index.html), covers the basics of using the Coq proof assistant.
+Taught by a PLClub PhD student every day for the first week of the program.
+- **Types and Programming Languages.**
 - **Reading Club.** Covers classic papers in programming languages.
 Led by a PLClub PhD student once a week.
 - **Seminar.** An undergraduate friendly seminar series, covering a variety of research happening in and outside of PLClub.
 Happens once a week.
 - **PhD Application Workshop.** A two-week workshop at the end of REPL.
 Covers the fundamentals of preparing a strong PhD application.